hendryluk/flume-azure/README.md

 flume-azure
 ===========

-Sinks and Sources for Azure technologies (ServiceBus, Queue, Table storage, Blob storage)
+This project provides Flume-NG channels, sources, and sinks on Azure set of technologies (ServiceBus, Queue, Blob, Table storage).